About Electric Bikes

 Many fitter riders choose to have the power level set low most of the time as they enjoy the exercise from cycling and use the higher levels to not only get up hills easier but also much quicker.
 Others choose to use varying levels of assistance to suit their needs.

 Electric bikes enable riders of less strength or ability to keep up with others who may be faster or fitter, and allows families and friends to enjoy cycling together.
-UK Law for Electric Bikes states you only need to be 14 years old to ride on the road (excluding motorways) and need no road tax, insurance or any kind of license or helmet
+UK Law for Electric Bikes only states that you need to be over 14 years old to ride on the road, and need no road tax, insurance or any kind of license or helmet.

 Not only are electric bikes great fun to ride, they can also help rehabilitation.
 It has been known for a long time that gentle exercise following an illness or surgery can accelerate the healing process.
 What better way than to do your exercise on an electric bike.